XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Discussion Future Work

 \subsection{Current Limitations}

-During the first minutes of the user study, many participants stated that they were overwhelmed by the amount of different information presented in the visualization.
+Many participants stated that they were overwhelmed by the amount of different information presented in the visualization.
 This was the major criticism of \name{XAutoML}.
 We tried to prevent this visual information overload by designing \name{XAutoML} to provide information in different levels of details supporting our design goal G3.
 Yet, apparently, the current visual design fails at this task at least partially.
 This initial shock was usually overcome within roughly \(40\) minutes of participants interacting with \name{XAutoML}.
 Further analysis on how to restructure the presented information and visualizations is necessary.
-During the study several participants proposed to add the option to configure the visual analytics tool by the user to hide irrelevant information.
-Alternatively, pre-defined views tailored to specific areas of interest could be created, similar to the current visual analytics approaches.
-Users could select areas they are interested in and add further information on demand later on.
-Alternatively, some participants suggested introducing additional layers to expose users to less information at once.
+During the study several participants suggested introducing additional layers to expose users to less information at once.
+Alternatively, it would be interesting to let users interact with pre-defined configurations of \name{XAutoML} tailored to their knowledge dimensions to show less information at once.

 \name{XAutoML} is currently designed to create post-hoc explanations.
 Users can only analyse the results of an \ac{AutoML} optimization run after it has finished.
-Based on the extracted insights, users can adapt the search space and data set to guide the next optimization run into the right direction.
+Based on the extracted insights, users can adapt the search space and dataset to guide the next optimization run into the right direction.
 From a user's perspective, this workflow can be cumbersome as the lengthy completion of the \ac{AutoML} optimization has to be awaited.
 In the spirit of human-guided \ac{ML}, a tight coupling between \ac{AutoML} system and visual analytics is highly desirable \cite{Gil2019a} to control the optimization procedure and modify the search space in-place during the optimization.
 Yet, this directly conflicts with the design goal to support many \ac{AutoML} systems.
 In addition, it exposes users to internal information of the \ac{AutoML} optimizer that could be hard to understand for end-users.
+On the other hand, multiple \ac{AutoML} researchers requested exactly these internals for detailed system debugging.
 Further research is required to distill common user interactions with \ac{AutoML} systems to a standardized framework coupling visual analytics and optimizer.